 At Transfort in Fort Collins, Colorado, a Performance Code has resulted from discussing values, rather than rules, as a way to both simplify what is expected from employees and how they conduct themselves.
 This Performance Code is applied to all employees, both labor and management.
 In all employment activity, a discussion takes place about the Performance Code (Transfort’s values).
 This code was modified from similar codes (values) in place at Cleveland, Ohio’s transit system and AMTRAM in Altoona, Pennsylvania.
 The seven values of the code, and how they apply at work, are:

 Treating staff and co-workers with dignity and respect, the fifth item in the performance code listed above, is essential to a positive work environment.
-This begins with recognizing and encouraging the diversity of the workforce and fostering an inclusive organization in which people from different backgrounds feel valued and respected.
+This begins with recognizing and encouraging the workforce and fostering an organization in which people feel valued and respected.
 Employees should be treated with dignity and respect regardless of age, race, color, religion, gender, gender identity/orientation (including those transitioning to a different gender), national origin, and disability.

 Transit managers can help all employees to feel valued and respected by: